symfony/ux/src/TogglePassword/doc/index.rst

     $ composer require symfony/ux-toggle-password

-If you're using WebpackEncore, install your assets and restart Encore (not needed if you're using AssetMapper):
+If you're using Webpack Encore, install your assets and restart Encore (not needed if you're using AssetMapper):

 .. code-block:: terminal

+    # yarn
+    $ yarn install --force
+    $ yarn watch

+    # npm
     $ npm install --force
     $ npm run watch

-    # or use yarn
-    $ yarn install --force
-    $ yarn watch

 Usage with Symfony Forms
 ------------------------